-To add new User Groups, navigate to: System Settings > User Groups/Permissions
+To add new User Groups, navigate to: Settings cog > User Groups.

-Click Create User Group to create custom user groups with specific permissions that you define.
+Click New User Group to create custom user groups with specific permissions that you define.

 Name it, and add a code for internal reference.
 If you define a Parent User Group, the group inherits the permissions from that level.
 It also organizes it in the list you just saw.
 Description is just for your own reference.

 Now you will define what this user group has access to using Basic or Advanced configuration settings.

 From the User Group Quick Setup page, you can configure some basic permission settings.

 - View lets the user see that section of NeonCRM.

 - Create/Edit lets them create new entries and modify existing ones.

 - Delete lets them delete this type of data.

 Below the Basic Settings, you can turn on or off some of NeonCRM’s Other Features.